Frequently Asked Questions

 Does the school hold Parent/Teacher Meetings?

 Parent Teacher meetings are held in the third week of November.
 Parents who are not in a position to attend on the given day will be seen at a mutually suitable time.
-Parents must not engage teachers in discussions at the classroom doors.
+A parent may arrange a telephone call with a teacher, once pior arrangement is made via the school secretary.

 Where do the majority of children attend post primary school?